ml-score/orange/orange_machine_learning/README.md

-a samll test with Orange3 for machine learning
+a small test with Orange3 for machine learning comparing different algorithms
+Also: importing data into Orange3 from .parquet files